-Minnesota has more than 18,000 certified private pesticide applicators.
-These applicators are farmers who use restricted-use pesticides (RUPs) to control insect and weed pests as they produce their crops and other agricultural goods.
+Minnesota has more than 16,000 certified private applicators.
+These applicators are farmers who use restricted-use pesticides (RUP) to control insect and weed pests as they produce their crops and other agricultural goods.

-Private pesticide applicators are certified through a program administered by the Minnesota Department of Agriculture and University of Minnesota Extension.
-The three-year certification costs $75 and expires on March 1 of the third year following certification.
-Once they are certified, applicators may purchase and use RUPs.
-State law also requires pesticide dealers to record all sales of restricted-use products to private pesticide applicators.
-Private applicators must obtain a Fumigation Endorsement in addition to their Private Pesticide Applicator Certification to purchase and apply fumigants.
+Private pesticide applicators are certified through a program administered by the Minnesota Department of Agriculture and University of Minnesota Extensions.
+The three-year certificate costs $75.00 and expires on March 1 of the third year following certification.
+Once they are certified, applicators may apply or use RUPs.
+State law also requires dealers to record all sales of restricted-use products to private pesticide applicators.
+Private applicators must obtain a Fumigation Endorsement (grain or soil) in addition to their Private Pesticide Applicator Certification to apply fumigants.

 Include numbers only.